top of page

 Extra - Not Included

 On Friday evening, before the milonga, we propose to share a meal at a restaurant right in front of the evening milonga venue.
-It's an Italian place called Eataly.
-As I will have to make a group reservation, you'll be asked in the registration form if you intend to join.
+It's an Italian place called Pizza Express As I will have to make a group reservation, you'll be asked in the registration form if you intend to join.

-On Sunday morning we propose a group visit to the Tate Modern Museum, for a guided tour of one of the running exhibitions (tba).
+On Sunday morning, we propose a group visit to the Tate Modern Museum, for a guided tour of one of the running exhibitions (tba).

 SMALL1AdrianaPegorer(c)GaryLam.jpg